The Most Beautiful Day Hikes in Europe

 - Tell someone where you’re going.
 Even if that person is far away, be sure to let someone know you’re heading out.
 Check back in when you’re back

-For more hiking tips, check out my ultimate guide to hiking.
+For more hiking tips, check out these resources:

 1. Wander the Blue Trail in the Cinque Terre, Italy